What gadgets do you use in your everyday life?

 What do you think about tablets?
 Are they necessary or useless?

-Do you use earphones?
-If yes, what kind of earphones do you have?
+Do you use earphones or headphones?
+If yes, what kind of earphones or headphones do you have?

 Do you back up files in case of a computer crash?